-SNC-Lavalin may enter into contractual arrangements with a client to deliver services on one project with respect to more than one performance obligation, such as EPC or Engineering, Procurement, and Construction and Management ("EPCM"), O&M and/or Capital investments.
+AtkinsRéalis may enter into contractual arrangements with a client to deliver services on one project with respect to more than one performance obligation.
 When entering into such arrangements, the Company allocates the transaction price by reference to the stand-alone selling price of each performance obligation.
 Accordingly, when such arrangements exist on the same project, the value of each performance obligation is based on its stand-alone selling price and recognized according to the respective revenue recognition methods described above.